vialab/semantic-guesser/README.md

-# Semantic Guesser
+# Semantic Password Guesser

-Train probabilistic context-free grammars that encode linguistic password patterns.
+Tools for training probabilistic context-free grammars on password lists.
+The models encode syntactic and semantic linguistic patterns and can be used to generate guesses.

-## Usage
+## Basic Usage

 To train a grammar with a password list: